 This does not consider and give results sequentially.

-- If you right-click on the arrow beside the header of Product and select any of the repetitive products.
-Then click OK.
+- Right-click on the arrow beside the header of Product and select any of the repetitive products.

 5.1 Using SUMIF